Last Updated on

 3. Third Degree Burn

-The most serious type of burn, the high temperatures will have resulted in the injury going extremely deep under the skin to affect many layers.
+The most serious type of burn, high temperatures will have resulted in the injury going extremely deep under the skin to affect many layers.
 It is classified as a medical emergency and requires the immediate attention of medical professionals.
 The skin appears to be charred and white, and the surrounding areas of the burn may hurt badly.
 However, the affected area itself might not hurt much- this is because the nerves underneath will have been damaged due to the high temperatures.

-How to Treat Burns in Children?
+How to Treat Burns in Children

-The most important step in treating burns in children is to separate him from the source of the heat as quickly as possible.
+The most important step in treating burns in your child is to separate him from the source of the heat as quickly as possible.
 In case the burns are caused because parts of your child are on fire, wrap him in a blanket or smother him with your own body, and roll him on the ground to extinguish the flames.
 In case of a chemical burn, you need to ensure that the chemical is removed from the body entirely before removing any clothes- so run the affected area under cool water for at least ten minutes.
 Electrical burns require you to take the baby away from the source of the shock, using a non-metallic object.
 Never throw water at him, as it can only worsen the condition of the child.

 The methods of baby burn treatment depend upon which degree the burn is: